 Here's some information to help you get ready for your appointment, and what to expect from the doctor.

 - Write down any symptoms you're experiencing, and for how long.
 If you have a lump, your doctor will want to know when you first noticed it and whether it seems to have grown.

 - Write down your medical history, including details about prior breast biopsies or benign breast conditions with which you've been diagnosed.
 Also mention any radiation therapy you have received, even years ago.

 - Note any family history of breast cancer or other type of cancer, especially in a first-degree relative, such as your mother or sister.
-Your doctor will want to know how old your relative was when she was diagnosed, as well as the type of cancer she had.
+Your doctor will want to know how old your relative was when he or she was diagnosed, as well as the type of cancer he or she had.

 - Make a list of your medications.
 Include any prescription or over-the-counter medications you're taking, as well as all vitamins, supplements and herbal remedies.
 If you're currently taking or have previously taken hormone replacement therapy, share this with your doctor.

 Your doctor is likely to ask you a number of questions.
 Being ready to answer them may reserve time to go over points you want to talk about in-depth.
 Your doctor may ask:

 - Do you have a breast lump that you can feel?